 While people are still publishing their end-of-the-year lists and new year resolutions, and while people are still debating about whether social networks should provide a safe space or a complete free speech environment, many people around the world are struggling to connect to internet.

-The situation in Iran is terrible.
+The situation in Iran is terrible right now.
 Internet is heavily censored and people are facing shutdowns on a daily basis.
 Almost all popular messengers, including WhatsApp, Telegram, and Signal are blocked and there are reports of instances of federated messengers, such as XMPP and Matrix, being blocked as well.

 The free VPNs and anti-censorship tools are blocked as well, ironically.
 No popular VPN is working as intended and people rely on paid domestic VPN providers which on many cases are very dangerous.
 They either give away users’ data to authorities or are designed as spyware.
 This leaves people vulnerable to a lot of harm simply for trying to connect to free internet and get free flow of information.

 The goal of every developer focused (or even not focused) on human rights should be providing and developing tech that can help people access free internet and information.
 Anti-censorship tools and new tech that can send and receive data.